Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

 \begin{definition}[\bf Incoherence] The rank-$r$ matrix $\bm{S}^{\star}\in\mathbb{R}^{d\times d}$ defined in (\ref{eq:covariance-spike}) is said to be $\mu$-incoherent if the following condition holds:

-Here, we recall that $\Vert\bm{U}^{\star}\Vert_{2,\infty}$ denotes the largest $\ell_{2}$ norm of all rows of the matrix $\bm{U}^{\star}$. \end{definition} \begin{remark}When $\mu$ is small (e.g., $\mu\asymp1$), this condition essentially ensures that the energy of $\bm{U}^{\star}$ is more or less dispersed across all of its rows.
+Here, we recall that $\Vert\bm{U}^{\star}\Vert_{2,\infty}$ denotes the largest $\ell_{2}$ norm of all rows of the matrix $\bm{U}^{\star}$. \end{definition} \begin{remark}When $\mu$ is small (e.g., $\mu\asymp1$), this condition essentially ensures that the energy of $\bm{U}^{\star}$ is nearly evenly dispersed across all of its rows.
 As a worthy note, the theory developed herein allows the incoherence parameter $\mu$ to grow with the problem dimension. \end{remark}

 In light of a global rotational ambiguity issue (i.e., for any $r\times r$ rotation matrix $\bm{R}$, the matrices $\bm{U}\in\mathbb{R}^{d\times r}$ and $\bm{U}\bm{R}\in\mathbb{R}^{d\times r}$ share the same column space), in general we can only hope to estimate $\bm{U}^{\star}$ up to global rotation (unless additional eigenvalue separation conditions are imposed).
 Consequently, our theoretical development focuses on characterizing the error distribution $\bm{U}\bm{R}-\bm{U}^{\star}$ of an estimator $\bm{U}$ when accounting for a proper rotation matrix $\bm{R}$.
 In particular, we shall pay particular attention to a specific way of rotation as follows